Fantastix80/blog/src/content/posts/Introducing-my-homelab.md

 My friends and I had been talking about starting yet another Minecraft survival world for a while.
 But this time would be different as I’d be hosting it myself 😎.
 So I got to work deploying a modded Minecraft server using the Better Minecraft 4 modpack.
 I’d already created several Minecraft servers on VPS platforms before, so this was fairly easy for me.

-This modded server (especially with the BMC4 pack) is pretty resource-hungry, but we were still able to play together (around 7–8 players) without lag as long as no one was exploring new areas.
+This modded server (especially with the BMC4 pack) is pretty resource-hungry, but we were still able to play together (around 7–8 players) without lag as long as no one was generating new chunks.
 Otherwise, the lag started creeping in… and don’t even get me started on when multiple people were exploring different dimensions 🫠.

 ---